romilbert/samformer/README.md

 pip install -r requirements.txt
 ```

-Ensure you have Python 3.8 or newer installed.
+Make sure you have Python 3.8 or a newer version installed.

 ## Modules
 SAMformer consists of several key modules:
-- `models/`: Contains the SAMformer model definition along with necessary model components, normalizations, and optimizations.
+- `models/`: Contains the SAMformer architecture along with necessary components for normalization and optimization.
-- `utils/`: Includes utilities for data processing, training, callbacks, and saving the results.
+- `utils/`: Contains the utilities for data processing, training, callbacks, and to save the results.
-- `dataset/`: Directory for storing datasets used in experiments.
-Initially, this directory contains only the `ETTh1.csv` dataset for demonstration.
-You can download all the datasets used in the experiments (ETTh1, ETTh2, ETTm1, ETTm2, electricity, weather, traffic, exchange_rate) [here](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy).
+- `dataset/`: Directory for storing the datasets used in experiments.
+For illustration purposes, this directory only contains the ETTh1 dataset in .csv format.
+You can download all the datasets used in our experiments (ETTh1, ETTh2, ETTm1, ETTm2, electricity, weather, traffic, exchange_rate) [here](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy).

 ## Usage
 To launch the training and evaluation process, use the `run_script.sh` script with the appropriate arguments :